 It’s so exciting to hear great news from my consulting clients and clients that have taken my Instagram course.
 Clients that were struggling to grow in the beginning and have now gained over 10,000 followers.
 Clients that have finally developed the right lead magnet to start skyrocketing their email list growth.

 However by far the most exciting emails I receive are from clients that have booked their very first client directly through Instagram.
 Booking clients on Instagram is not as evasive as it may seem.
 When you take the time to develop a solid Instagram marketing strategy it’s easy to find clients and make money on Instagram.
+Here are 8 Ways to Find Clients and Make Money on Instagram:

 Having a strong Instagram bio is a key component to attract the right audience on Instagram and informing them about what you do.
 Your Instagram profile picture and bio are often one of the first things potential followers evaluate.
 In order to make sure that you and your business are taken seriously it’s extremely important that you use this real estate to its fullest potential.
 The best Instagram bios are able to communicate what they do and why you should follow them in a clever and concise manner.